The Chart for Kirkland’s Inc. (KIRK) Is Flashing Mixed Signals

 B. Riley FBR Inc. gave a rating of “Buy” to KIRK, setting the target price at $12.50 in the report published on February 21st of the previous year.

-After a stumble in the market that brought KIRK to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -1.10% of loss for the given period.
+After a stumble in the market that brought KIRK to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 4.68% of gains for the given period.

 Insider Trading